Today’s recipe is incredibly simple and easy to make, so yummy and nutritious too: Thai inspired pineapple fried rice.

 - Finally stir in the cooked rice and spring onions, mix well and keep frying for a few more minutes.

-- Serve on its own as a side.
+- Serve on its own or as a side.

 For simple healthy meal ideas, restaurant recommendations and general food inspiration, you can find me on: